jayden14141/Network-Anomaly-Detection/README.md

 # Network Anomaly Detection: From Rule-Based algorithm to ML

-A network traffic analysis and intrusion detection tool, extended with a machine-learning detection pipeline.
+A network traffic analysis and intrusion detection tool, paired with an ML study on the same problem.

 > Originally developed as a team project in university.